friedm/regex-matcher/README.md

 # Regex Matcher

-This is a basic regular expression matcher.
-Features supported:
+A basic regular expression matcher, from scratch.

+### Features Supported

 * character classes
 * character literals
 * `+`, `*`, and `?` multiplicity metacharacters

-Not yet supported:
+### Features not yet Supported

 * the `.` metacharacter
 * negated character classes with `^`